GenaroDS/SimpleCRUDApp/README.md

 # SimpleCRUDApp
-A simple Java crud applications that uses a JBDC to connect to MySql.
-It has create, read, update or delete users functionalities, and a simple UI shown below, as well as a simple user flow.
+A simple Java crud application that connects to MySql through JBDC.
+It has create, read, update or delete functionalities for each User.
+An user consists of an username, password and age.
+The user flow is shown in the collapse text below:

 <details>
- <summary><h3>SimpleCRUDApp user flow</h3></summary>
+ <summary><h3>User flow</h3></summary>

 Creating first user:

 <img src="SimpleCRUDAppPhotos/1 - UserCreation.png" alt="User create"/>